EMCL-EU/EMCL-EU.github.io/content/admission.md

 <p style="color:red;"><b> -- Application will open October 20, 2025 --</b></p>
 <!--<p style="color:red;"><b>-- Join our Master Event in the week of 20-24 March for more information about the  EMCL --</b> </p>-->

 Check our [FAQs](/faq) if you have questions about the application or admission process.
+For information on fees and scholarships please check our dedicated [page](/fees)!

 ## Required qualifications
 Candidates should have at least three years of higher education (BA, BSc or equivalent) with an emphasis on one or more of the following: